 * Produced by Victorian Players, Youngstown, Ohio, December 2016.

-* Scheduled to be produced by Red River Revue, Clarksville, Texas, December 2017.
+* Produced by Red River Revue, Clarksville, Texas, December 2017.

 THE TALE OF THE WHALE